2019 NCAA Division I FBS football season

-The 2019 NCAA Division I FBS football season was the highest level of college football competition in the United States organized by the National Collegiate Athletic Association (NCAA) in 2019.
+The 2019 NCAA Division I FBS football season was the 150th season of college football in the United States organized by the National Collegiate Athletic Association (NCAA) at its highest level of competition, the Football Bowl Subdivision (FBS).
 The regular season began on August 24, 2019, and ended on December 14, 2019.
 The postseason concluded on January 13, 2020, with the 2020 College Football Playoff National Championship at the Mercedes-Benz Superdome in New Orleans.
 The LSU Tigers defeated the defending champion Clemson Tigers by a score of 42–25 to claim their first national championship in the College Football Playoff (CFP) era, and fourth overall.
 It was the sixth season of the College Football Playoff (CFP) system.

 November 6, 2019, marked the 150th anniversary of what is traditionally considered the first college football game, played between Princeton and Rutgers in 1869.
 Various sports media, the NCAA, and the CFP honored the 150th anniversary of the sport throughout the season.
 Because there were no games played during the 1871 season, this was also the 150th season of college football.